IshtKumar/Chip-Design-Assignment-by-Isht/README.md

      * TritonRoute method to handle connectivity.
      * Routing topology algorithm and final files list post-route.

-## 1. Inception of open-source EDA, OpenLANE and Sky130PDK
+## Inception of open-source EDA, OpenLANE and Sky130PDK

-##      *How to talk to computers.
+## How to talk to computers.

-###              *Introduction to QFN-48 Package, chip, pads, core, die and IPs.
+### Introduction to QFN-48 Package, chip, pads, core, die and IPs.